eyedeekay/apt-now-history/README.md

   * Version-Controlled
     - git(Complete as a way up updating the server, but can't be used to retrieve individual software packages or update software.
 Cloning is pretty much like making an instant mirror, which is cool.)
+Will be considered complete when a repository can be initialized and cloned from in the apt-now directory in the absence of a configured web-based git account.
     - hg(Not started, but straightforward.
 Pretty much the same as the git code with very little alteration, just some transliterating of commands with identical benefits.)
+Will be considered complete when fulfilling the same requirements as git.
     - svn(Not started, but basically the same story for the purposes of this system.)
+See above.
   * File Transfer Based
     - FTP(Not started, but really pretty easy, involves composing some commands and configuring some usernames/passwords/keys/etc.)